Real life stories

 How a cut in benefits caused my mental health to deteriorate

-A once-promising footballer, Steven had been diagnosed with anxiety and depression but was on the path to recovery when his income support was stopped, leaving him isolated and worrying about how he would support his son.
+A once-promising footballer, Stephen had been diagnosed with anxiety and depression but was on the path to recovery when his income support was stopped, leaving him isolated and worrying about how he would support his son.
 His mental health deteriorated and he developed agoraphobia.
 Find out in his own words, how Mental Health and Money advice helped him get back on his feet.

 My name is Stephen, I’m 35 years-old and I live in Wolverhampton with my parents and my six-year-old son.
 I wanted to tell my story so other people who have experienced money and mental health stress can understand that help is available.